Portland Airport station

-Portland Airport is a light rail station in Portland, Oregon, United States, served by TriMet as part of MAX Light Rail.
-Situated at Portland International Airport, it is the eastern terminus of the Red Line, which connects the airport, Portland City Center, Beaverton, and Hillsboro.
+Portland Airport station is a light rail station in Portland, Oregon, United States, serving Portland International Airport.
+It is part of TriMet's MAX Light Rail system as the eastern terminus of the Red Line, which connects the airport with Portland, Beaverton, and Hillsboro.
 The station is located on the ground floor of the airport's main passenger terminal near the southern end of the arrivals hall and baggage claim area.

 Portland Airport station was built as part of the Airport MAX project.
 Construction began in July 2000, and it opened on September 10, 2001.
 Trains serve the station for 22 hours per day with headways of 15 minutes during most of the day.
 The station recorded an average of 1,705 weekday boardings in spring 2023.

 History

 Portland's regional transit agency, TriMet, had served Portland International Airport with buses since 1970.
 In 1986, the same year TriMet began operating the Metropolitan Area Express (MAX), the Portland metropolitan area's regional government, Metro, proposed a light rail extension to the airport.
 Early plans envisioned a line running from Clackamas to the airport via Interstate 205 (I-205) using rights-of-way provided by the I-205 busway, which was originally built to accommodate a bus rapid transit line that never materialized.

 In 1991, the Port of Portland adopted a multi-phased, $300 million airport master plan to address expected passenger traffic growth through 2010.
 The plan upgraded the main passenger terminal building and provisioned for a future light rail station outside the terminal's arrivals hall.
 By 1994, travelers using the airport had risen by 34 percent, far exceeding the Port's projections.
 Struggling to meet demand, Port officials moved to accelerate airport light rail plans, which regional planners did not anticipate pursuing until the late 2000s.
 TriMet had also wanted to prioritize completing the Westside MAX and South/North Corridor projects before extending MAX to the airport.